tommaoer/pdf2img/README.md

 `pdf2img`: convert pdf to imgs(most of formats of image)

 `compress_pdf.m`: compress the pdf with user-defined dpi, you can change the parameter 'xxxxResolution'

+remove the background, please refer to this [link](https://github.com/danielgatis/rembg)